vss2sn/path_planning/README.md

 3. Tests set to run after main file built.
 4. Files named grid#.cpp are specific grids to check for correctness under certain conditions. gridr.cpp generates a random grid and checks whether Dijkstra, A\* and D\* Lite (without new obstacles) generate the same cost from start to end.
 5. Given the random nature of RRT, no set has been set up for it yet.
 6. Due to the nature of Ant Colony Optimization and accounting for the hyper parameters, the tests are run with a 20% margin above the optimal solution.
+Similarly for Genetic Algorithm
+7. The test function for genetic algorithm has been modified to ensure correct functioning.

 <a name="notes_on_implementations"></a>
 #### Notes on implementations: ####